Automattic/wp-calypso/client/layout/guided-tours/docs/ARCHITECTURE-FUTURE.md

 In short, the **pro** would be that, _if_ the solution turned out to be robust enough for all the scenarios that Guided Tours developers can throw at it, it would likely be _very_ fast (much less work happening in selector calls).

-The **con** is that it's less flexible than a system — like `actionLog` — that merely logs all essential state and doesn't prematurely derive it. `actionLog` was chosen specifically because of how little committed that solution is and because of how all sorts of selectors can peacefully consume the log without conflicting with one another.
+The **con** is that it's less flexible than a system — like `actionLog` — that merely logs all essential state and doesn't prematurely derive it. `actionLog` was [chosen specifically][architecture] because of how little committed that solution is and because of how all sorts of selectors can peacefully consume the log without conflicting with one another.
 A deep structure would require some planning of how and where to store pieces of data.
 The last minor con is that some of the computation taken away from the selector calls would be offloaded to the reducer calls.

 ### Different kinds of "relevant" action types